 Welcome to Jocknroll, a site celebrating all that is good (and occasionally bad) about Scottish Rock and Pop Music.

 This is the fifth incarnation of the site.
-As we move in to our new home at WordPress Towers for a while now but there are still mysterious boxes to unpack.
+We’ve been our new home at WordPress Towers for a while now but there are still mysterious boxes to unpack.
 We’ve found the important things, like the kettle and the stereo so all’s well for now.
 There are pages which require updating and I’ll get round to them as and when time and domestic responsibilities allow.
 Feel free to browse Jocknroll via the links on the right, or above the header picture, which features The Jacobeats.

-We still have an ever-growing A to Z of Scottish bands and singers, with links to their websites, Bandcamp page, MySpace site, or other web presence where applicable.
+We still have the A to Z of Scottish bands and singers, with links to their websites, Bandcamp page, MySpace site, or other web presence where applicable.
 Feel free to let us know of someone we may have missed or any amendments that are required.
 They are links to Scottish venues, festivals, websites and blogs, record labels, record shops and the results of our music polls from a few years ago (we really should do another one).
-There’s also some Scottish Pop Trivia, which will be updated and expanded extensively, a list of Scottish radio stations and the Jocknroll Blog for random musings on all manner of subjects.
+There’s also some Scottish Pop Trivia, which will be updated and expanded extensively, a list of Scottish radio stations and the Jocknroll Blog for regular random musings on all manner of subjects.
 As well as Scottish rock and pop, there will be mumblings on competitions, radio and my own radio show playlists.

 Sadly we’ve had to de-clutter somewhat and as a result we’ve lost some old friends.
 The Ya Choob has gone because, let’s face it, you know where to go if you want to see videos and performances of Scottish bands.
 The Featured Voter page from our 2006 and 2007 polls has gone too but we’ve kept the poll results themselves because they still make interesting reading.
 The record sleeves with links to Amazon are gone too because they didn’t contribute much to the running costs of the last site and besides, you should be utilising your local record emporium.
 That’s what they are there for.